 Memorial Day 2017 in NYC

-A visit to one of the best New York beaches is a great way to cool off during the city's sticky summer.
-The best part: They're some of the best free things to do.
-Jump on the subway and visit these spots for some much needed weekend getaways.
+A visit to one of the beaches near NYC is one of the best things to do in summer as well as a great way to cool off when temperatures become sticky.
+The best part: They're also free!
+Weekend getaways are just a quick subway-, ferry- or bus-ride away at these sandy spots.
 Or if you'd like to go farther out, see our list of off-the-beaten-track beaches, all an hour away or less.
 The city-run beaches are open for swimming from Memorial Day weekend through Labor Day.

 RECOMMENDED: Full guide to things to do outside in NYC